Recent Blog Post

 If you have a pre-existing injury or medical problem, and you can prove through medical testimony (not to mention the testimony of friends, family, and co-workers who knew you before and after an accident) that the accident has made the condition worse, the law that will be read to the jury is that the person who caused the accident is responsible for any increase in your impairment that you can document.

-In addition, if the jury can’t sort out which of your problems existed before the accident from those you have now, the at-fault driver is responsible for all of your pain and suffering.
+In addition, if the jury can’t identify which of your problems existed before the accident from those you have now, the at-fault driver is responsible for all your pain and suffering.

 We have seen thousands of cases where someone injured in an accident gets an MRI or CT scan that shows both long-term and recent injuries.
-Many of us have degeneration in our back or in other joints and may not even realize it until a severe impact noticeably affects our alignment.
-You may have been working every day, enjoying your family life and hobbies without serious limitations even though you have early signs of joint degeneration.
+Many of us have degeneration in our back or other joints and may not realize it until a severe impact noticeably affects our alignment.
+You may have been working every day, enjoying your family life and hobbies without serious limitations, even though you have early signs of joint degeneration.
 Now, a careless driver slams into you, and all that changes.
-It’s not just a coincidence that you went from functioning normally up to the time of the accident, and now you are in physical therapy, or are seeing a surgeon about the possible need for an operation.
-If you are vulnerable to injury due to factors out of your control, and a negligent driver makes these conditions worse, they must fix this problem.
+It’s not just a coincidence that you went from functioning normally before the accident to being in physical therapy or seeing a surgeon about the possible need for an operation.
+If you are vulnerable to injury due to factors out of your control, and a negligent driver worsens these conditions, they must fix this problem.

-If a previous injury or health condition is permanently made worse by an accident, it is said to be an aggravated injury.
-If, on the other hand, the prior injury will return to its baseline condition after some time has passed, it is said to be exacerbated.
+If an accident permanently makes a previous injury or health condition worse, it is said to be an aggravated injury.
+An exacerbated injury means the prior injury will return to its baseline condition after some time has passed.
 Whether your injury is aggravated or exacerbated could make a difference in the amount you receive from your car accident settlement.

-If you are uncertain whether you have an exacerbated or aggravated pre-existing injury, a knowledgeable car accident lawyer can help with legal advice and developing a strategy for your Michigan auto accident claim.
+If you are uncertain whether you have an exacerbated or aggravated pre-existing injury, a knowledgeable car accident lawyer can help with legal advice and developing a strategy for your Michigan auto accident claim, beginning with a free consultation.

 Types of Pre-Existing Conditions That Can Be Aggravated in Car Accidents

 Many types of aggravated pre-existing conditions show up in personal injury cases.
-The most common types of injuries that can be aggravated in a car crash include back injuries, traumatic brain injuries (TBI), and broken bones.
-If you suffer aggravation of these types of injuries, your car accident attorney can help you build a case by collecting your medical records and comparing your existing symptoms to your medical history.
+The most common injuries that can be aggravated in a car crash include back injuries, traumatic brain injuries (TBIs), and broken bones.
+If you suffer aggravation of these types of injuries, your Michigan car accident attorney can help you build a case by collecting your medical records and comparing your existing symptoms to your medical history.

 Back Injuries

 Back injuries can range from a broken back to a herniated disc, muscle injuries, injuries to nerves in your spinal cord, and even paralysis or death.
-Regardless of the source of the injury causing the serious back pain, aggravation of back injuries can create lifelong problems for accident victims leading to decades of mounting medical bills.
+Regardless of the source of the injury, aggravation of back injuries can create lifelong problems for accident victims, leading to decades of mounting medical bills.

 Traumatic Brain Injuries (TBIs)